kunzbhatia/Bharat-Intern-FS-Tasks/cosmoconnect/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Make sure to add ZegoCloud AppID and SecretServer code of yout account in the empty space const of Room.js file to make project work
+# Make sure to add ZegoCloud AppID and ServerSecret code of your account's project in the empty space const of Room.js file to make project work
 ## Available Scripts

 In the project directory, you can run: